rpunktdiekmann/blender-render-manager/README.md

 # Getting started
 1. Open gui.exe
 2. Add blend file(s) (Drag n Drop or by using the add button)
-3. Settings -> add Blender to add a Blender.exe
+3. Settings -> Blender to add a Blender.exe by pressing the add button or draging and droping a blender.exe
 4. Adjust Render Settings
 5. Press Render
 # Features: